nguyenjh/CSE-110-Group-11/README.md

 * You will also have to run
  > npm install
  >
-   in a terminal when you first run the node.js instance.
+   in a terminal in /project folder when you first run the node.js instance.
 * If there is an error with bootstrap, install it again using:
  > npm i bootstrap@5.3.3
  >
+  in the terminal in /project folder.

 ### Instructions

 1. Open a new terminal and cd to project/server.
 2. Plug this into the terminal to start the server:
    > node --env-file=config.env server
+   >
-  - If this does not output "Connected to MongoDB" and "Server on ${PORT}", then you may not have properly updated config.env.
+   If this does not output "Connected to MongoDB" and "Server on ${PORT}", then you may not have properly updated config.env.
 3. Open a seperate terminal and cs to project/client.
 4. Plug this into the terminal to start the client:
    > npm run dev
+   >
-   - This will start a node.js runtime environment of the client.
+   This will start a node.js runtime environment of the client.

 ---